-This recipe is a firm favourite between family and friends.
-After trying quite a few snickers inspired recipes (ahem, by a few I mean LOTS!) this one is definitely closest to the original and I can honestly say is the best homemade snickers bar I've tasted.
+This recipe is a firm favorite between family and friends.
+After trying quite a few vegan snickers bars inspired recipes (ahem, by a few I mean LOTS!) this one is definitely closest to the original and I can honestly say is the best homemade snickers bar I've tasted.

 Being one of the most popular and tested recipes here on the blog, this peanut butter snickers of course made it into my new cookbook “No-Bake Vegan Desserts“, which has a whole chapter for classic candy bars including vegan Twix bars.
 If you're looking for more recipes with snickers, make sure you also try my no-bake snickers tart and vegan snickers ice cream bars!

 - Peanut butter: I like to use crunchy peanut butter for the caramel.
 Half of the peanut butter will be blended with the rest of the caramel ingredients whereas the other half gets folded in after blending, leaving small chunks of peanuts in the mix for added texture.

 - Vanilla extract: This completes every no-bake dessert as it enhances the flavor of the caramel while adding another layer of flavor dimension to it as well.